 Nursing: Nursing staff is available around the clock, participating in formal and informal ways in the milieu and providing a wide range of services as needed.
 Every patient has an individual nursing care coordinator with whom they can regularly meet one on one for support and individualized guidance in navigating the therapeutic community and system of care.

 Psychological Testing: Psychological testing during the initial six-week evaluation and treatment period provides an in-depth assessment and formulation of complex psychological problems and individual strengths, and is used to inform the treatment.
 Testing is aimed at understanding a person’s central conflicts, characteristic ways of managing emotions and relationships, and cognitive strengths and weaknesses.
 Patients who stay a year or more may be re-tested, focusing on evidence of change.
-We also offer screening and referrals for people needing further neuropsychological assessment.
+We also offer neuropsychological assessment as needed and integrate it into our understanding and treatment of the patient.

 Substance Abuse Services: Because of the difficulty of engaging in serious self-examination in the presence of active substance abuse, we ask that patients achieve abstinence prior to admission.
 However, many people who come here have struggled with addictions in the past.
 Our substance abuse services support the community’s commitment to maintaining an environment free from the adverse influence of alcohol and other drugs.
 Counselors provide an initial assessment, individual support, educational offerings and a weekly group.
 They also help people connect to self-help groups in the community, including Alcoholics Anonymous and Al-Anon.
 When needed, counselors can provide information about programs and facilities that offer specialized substance abuse treatment not available at Riggs.